 Vijay has published more than 450 papers in International Journals and Conferences, has co-authored and edited 10 books on Information Technology, Security, Networks and Distributed Systems and have held 3 patents.
 His research work over the years has contributed to the development of several successful secure commercial systems in the areas of Secure Distributed Applications, Secure Network Systems, Security Tools, Secure Mobile Systems as well as Cryptographic and Smart Card based Systems and secure financial, telecom and medical solutions.

-For Vijay's technical research work in a range of these areas in security for more than 30 years, please see his Personal Technical Distinctions webpage.
+For Vijay's technical research work in a range of these areas in security for more than 35 years, please see his Personal Technical Distinctions webpage.
 Also, see Vijay’s impact on industry and community in security at Industry and Community Impact webpage.